jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/clients/index.md

  * <a name='git'></a>If you see the **Git URL** link, you are using a Git repository.
 See [Working locally with IBM DevOps Services projects and Git source control][1].
  * <a name='jazzscm'></a>If you see the **Configure eclipse client** link, you are using Jazz source control management.
 See [Working locally with IBM DevOps Services projects and Jazz source control][2].

----

-For more information or to try a tutorial, [see the IBM DevOps Services Docs page][3].

-[1]: ../../docs/reference/gitclient
-[2]: ../../docs/reference/jazz_scm_client
-[3]: /../docs

-&copy; Copyright IBM Corporation 2013, 2014.